Cleaning a Shower Drain

 How to Clean the Shower Drain

-If you have ever had the unfortunate experience of standing in several inches of water while taking a shower (and who hasn't?) you know that it’s time to clean the shower drain.
+If you have ever had the unfortunate experience of standing in several inches of cloudy, soapy, water while taking a shower (and who hasn’t?) you know that it’s time to clean the shower drain.

-If you've got anyone with long hair in your home, you know exactly how much hair gets stuck in the drain on a daily basis.
-That clump of hair can look like a small animal if it doesn't get picked up every day.
-As much hair stays on top of the drain - even more gets down the drain and clogs the plumbing.
+If you’ve got anyone with long hair in your home, you know exactly how much hair can sit atop the drain on a daily basis and I know some of you know exactly what I’m talking about, the clump of hair that looks like a small animal got in the tub.

-- Use the baking soda first by dumping about 1/2 cup down the drain.
+- Use baking soda first by dumping about 1 cup down the drain.

 - Follow this with about 1 cup of vinegar.